kachristensen/Current-Dnd-Campaigns/Session Notes/9 - Title - Date.md

 		- Zidara asked what we were.
 I said we were all some variation of human except Valindra, who's an elf.
 Zidara didn't know what that was.
 		- I asked why LG turns them into beast folk.
 Bc it's true enlightenment, to be present in only the moment, no thinking beyond that.
 I said we could experience more joy as we are, she doesn't know what we're talking about.
 		- I invited her to join us, she declined.
 Just supposed to keep watch and make sure we left their territory safely.
 		- Perse and I kept watch together.
 I'm 423 years old.
 I talked to her about elvenkind, she didn't know they lived that long.
+I talked to her about completing her goals, her thoughts on the dragons, etc.
+	- META: Rem and Valindra talked, Rem was salty about me.
+Said I was a creature of impulse and immaturity, despite my age.